Albert Szent-Györgyi: Education

 Szent-Györgyi began his studies at the Semmelweis University in 1911, and then began research in his uncle's anatomy lab.
 His studies were interrupted in 1914 to serve as an army medic in World War I. In 1916, disgusted with the war, Szent-Györgyi shot himself in the arm, claimed to be wounded from enemy fire, and was sent home on medical leave.
 He was then able to finish his medical education and received his MD in 1917.
 He married Kornélia Demény, the daughter of the Hungarian Postmaster General, that same year.

 After the war, Szent-Györgyi began his research career in Bratislava, Slovakia.
 He switched universities several times over the next few years, finally ending up at the University of Groningen, where his work focused on the chemistry of cellular respiration.
 This work landed him a position as a Rockefeller Foundation fellow at the University of Cambridge.
-He received his PhD from the University of Cambridge in 1929 where he was a student at Fitzwilliam College, Cambridge.
+He received his PhD from the University of Cambridge in 1929 where he was a student at Fitzwilliam House, Cambridge.
 His research involved isolating an organic acid, which he then called "hexuronic acid", from adrenal gland tissue.